Cedar Hill Earth Hour

 Clean Air Action Day

-Mayor Rob Franke proclaimed June 23, 2017 as Clean Air Action Day, calling upon the community who live, work and play in Cedar Hill to incorporate clean air actions into their routines or organizations to improve air quality such as working from home, carpooling, biking or walking instead of driving, avoiding idling, conserving water and electricity, reducing travel during rush hour, and postponing lawn mowing.
+Mayor Stephen Mason proclaimed June 2, 2023, as Clean Air Action Day, calling upon the community who live, work, and play in Cedar Hill to incorporate clean air actions into their daily routines or organizations to improve air quality such as working from home, carpooling, biking or walking instead of driving, avoiding vehicle idling, conserving water and electricity, reducing travel during rush hour, and postponing lawn mowing.